PlaidCloud/website/content/en/blog/_posts/2020-02-07-Deploying-External-OpenStack-Cloud-Provider-With-Kubeadm.md

 We'll largely follow that document but also add additional things for the cloud provider.
 To make things more clear, we'll use a `kubeadm-config.yml` for the control-plane node.
 In this config we specify to use an external OpenStack cloud provider, and where to find its config.
-We also enable storage API in API server's runtime config so we can use OpenStack volumes as persistent volumes in Kubernetes.
+We also enable storage API in API server's runtime config so we can use OpenStack volumes as persistent volumes in PlaidCloud.

 ```yaml
 apiVersion: kubeadm.k8s.io/v1beta1